Understanding gender diversity

 Transitioning or affirmation

-When somebody starts the process of moving towards and living as their true gender it is known as transitioning or affirmation.
-People do this in many different ways such as their clothing, name, pronouns or body.
-If somebody wants to be called a different name or be referred to using new pronouns it’s important to respect their wishes and put the effort in to get used to it.
+When somebody starts the process of moving towards and living as their true gender, it is known as transitioning or affirmation.
+People do this in many different ways, such as their clothing, name, pronouns or body.
+If somebody wants to be called a different name or be referred to using new pronouns, it’s important to respect their wishes and put the effort into getting used to it.

 How might your teenager be feeling?